-IWTS WELCOMES NEW SHIPPING COMPANY

-TESCO

-"The European Shipment

-Company (Tesco) BV was

-founded in 1991 and stands

-for the management and

-operation of inland vessels

-through ownership or management, where service is key.

-The shipping company was

-established as a subsidiary of

-a multimodal logistics service provider Overmeer Transport Group (OTG).
-TESCO became

-independent in 2014.

-At this moment the fleet consists of 6 ships, varying between 1120 tons and 1825 tons.
-TESCO not only manages its own fleet, but also the ones of other shipping companies.
-The company offers support and guidance in the buying and selling of vessels, in administrative work and also gives advice to new business and start-ups."
-"TESCO sees many opportunities and possibilities and we like to offer our knowledge and experience in management, guidance and support to other companies.
-We also have a lot of experience in managing nautical technical repairs, arranging and mediating storage and transshipment locations."
-Marylou Overmeer, project manager Shipping & Ship Management: "As a recent new stakeholder in the IWTS project, I can introduce myself and the project to you.
-During a conference in Amsterdam last year, I met Peter Geirnaert (Urban Waterway Logistics (UWL) and Carl Verhamme.
-We discovered that we have many common ideas in regard to urban logistics and water transport.
-With the development of a small merchandise boat, especially for inner-city urban distribution, these ideas turned out to perfectly match De Groote-Houtboerke's question to realize a boat for the city of Ghent.
-In this capacity, TESCO is a new stakeholder."
+IWTS WELCOMES NEW SHIPPING COMPANY TESCO "The European Shipment Company (TESCO) BV was founded in 1991 and stands for the management and operation of inland vessels either by ownership or management of the vessels, where professional service is keyword.
+The company was established as a subsidiary of the multimodal logistics service provider Overmeer Transport Group (OTG).
+TESCO became independent in 2014.
+At present the fleet consists of 6 ships, with a cargo capacity varying between 1120 tons and 1825 tons.
+TESCO not only manages its own fleet, but also some barges of other shipping companies.
+The company offers support and guidance in the sale & purchase of vessels, administrative support and also offers assistance to new businesses and start-ups."
+"TESCO sees many opportunities and possibilities and likes to offer her knowledge and experience in management, guidance and support to other companies.
+Apart from the operational management there is the technical expertise to carry out or assist with the maintenance of vessels.
+Also we have a wide experience in finding logistic and transport solutions like; sourcing transport hubs, arranging transphyments or intermediate storage and pre- and onward carriage.
+Marylou Overmeer, project manager Shipping & Ship Management: "As a recent new stakeholder in the IWTS project, I would like to introduce myself and how I got involved in the project, to you.
+During a conference in Amsterdam last year, I was introduced to Peter Geirnaert (Urban Waterway Logistics (UWL) and Carl Verhamme.
+During the discussion that followed, we discovered that we had many ideas in common with regard to inland shipping and urban logistics using the existing waterways.
+Our ideas to develop a small fully electric driven barge, especially for inner-city and urban distribution, turned out to be a perfectly match for De Groote-Houtboerke's question to realize such a barge for the transport within the city of Ghent.
+In this capacity, TESCO became the new stakeholder in this project.

-"WE AS TESCO BE-LIEVE IN THE FU-TURE FOR INLAND SHIPPING ON THE SMALLER WATER-WAYS."
+"WE AS TESCO BE-LIEVE IN A BRIGHT FUTURE FOR IN-LAND SHIPPING USING THE SMALL-ER WATERWAYS."
 Green Wave Urban Transports (GWUT) BV was established in 2019.
-The aim of GWUT is to provide optimal and clean goods transport in inner and peripheral environments for citizens, local government and companies.
-In doing so, we make maximum use of the available waterways.
-We develop CO2-neutral, new types of ships from 15 meters up to 50 meters ourselves, but we also work with partners with their own additional (green) transport modes and with partners for hub locations.
-With this we want to offer a total solution from door to door, in the western part of the Netherlands and inner city areas.
+The aim of GWUT is to provide an optimal and clean way of transport for goods in inner and peripheral environments for citizens, companies and local governments.
+By doing so, we make maximum use of the available waterways.
+We develop new types of ships from 15 meters up to 50 meters ourselves, fully CO2-neutral.
+We collaborate with all kind of partners in the logistical chain, from using their own specialized additional (green) transport modes to partners with hub locations.
+It is our intention to offer such a "full service" from door to door, in inner cities and urban surroundings in the western part of the Netherlands and in Belgium.

-Green Wave By using an electric boat for the city of Ghent, we can offer an alternative to logistics issues in the city.
+Green Wave By using an electric driven barge for the city of Ghent, we can provide an alternative for logistic issues in the city.
 The investment in electric sailing should contribute to a cleaner and quieter living environment and a habitable city of Ghent.
-The electric boat, called 'Green Wave', is 15 meters long and 4 meters wide.
-It has the capacity to carry 20 tons of goods in a load.
-The Green Wave will initially be navigated by a skipper.
-In time it is the intention to let the boat sail unmanned through the city of Ghent.
-We aim at charging the barge batteries with solar panels that are already installed on the roofs of the GHB company.
+The electric driven barge, called 'Green Wave', is 15 meters long and 4 meters wide.
+It has the capacity to carry 20 tons of goods.
+The "Green Wave" will initially be navigated by a skipper.
+In time it is the intention to sail the barge unmanned through the city of Ghent.
+Our goal is charging the barge batteries with using the solar panels already installed on the roofs of Groote Houtboerke.